joncoder/implementing_clojure_functions/implementing_clojure_functions_blog.md

 ###PMAP

+Finally we are going to look at `pmap`.

+`(pmap f coll)` `(pmap f coll & colls)`
-Finally we are going to look at `pmap`, which is *like map, except f is applied in parallel*.
-This function is *only useful for computationally intensive functions where the time of f dominates the coordination overhead*.
+*Like map, except f is applied in parallel.
+Semi-lazy in that the parallel computation stays ahead of the consumption, but doesn't realize the entire result unless required.
+Only useful for computationally intensive functions where the time of f dominates the coordination overhead. which is *like map, except f is applied in parallel*.

 We need `my-pmap` to return the same result as `map`, so we can write a first test: `(should= (map inc [1 2]) (my-pmap inc [1 2]))`.
 We can get this test to pass by writing the function to just call `my-map`.